Agile software development and traditional cost accounting don’t match.

 The Problem of Traditional Project Cost Accounting

-Cost-Center Budgeting Creates Multiple Challenges
+Project Budgeting Creates Multiple Challenges

-The enterprise is organized into cost centers.
-Each cost center must contribute project spending or people (the primary cost element) to the new effort.
-This creates a number of problems:
+Figure 3 represents the budgeting process for most enterprises before they move to Lean budgets.
+In this example, the enterprise is organized into four cost centers.
+Each cost center must contribute budget or people (the primary cost element) to the new effort.

-Delays Happen.
-Things Get Even Uglier
+Project Delays Happen.
+Things Get Even Worse.

 Beyond Project Cost Accounting with SAFe